Race and health in the United States: Reproductive health

 In the US women of different racial and ethnic backgrounds experience unequal access to reproductive healthcare and face different health outcomes.
 Historically black women were subjected to unethical medical practices and experience, limitation, which has contributed to the lasting mistrust in the healthcare system.
 Today that mistrust is often reinforced by experiences of bias and unequal treatment in healthcare settings.
 Health data shows that Black and Hispanic women continue to be affected by HIV.
-Although they make up a smaller percentage of the population, they count for about 75% of HIV infections among women.
+In 2022, Black women accounted for 50% and Hispanic/Latina females for 20% of new HIV diagnoses among people assigned female sex at birth, so together they represented about 70% of new HIV diagnoses in this population despite making up a minority of the U.S. female population.
 Access to contraception also varies, with black women using contraceptives at lower rates than white women; often due to financial barriers, gaps in insurance, or limited access to healthcare providers.
+National survey data show, for instance, that current use of contraception is higher among non-Hispanic white women than among non-Hispanic Black and Hispanic women.

 There are also major differences in maternal health outcomes.
 Black women are over three times more likely than white women to die from pregnancy related causes, and this is still true for Black women with higher levels of education and income.
+Analyses of national mortality data estimate pregnancy-related mortality ratios of around 40 deaths per 100,000 live births for non-hispanic Black women, compared with about 12 deaths per 100,000 for non-Hispanic white women.
 Chronic conditions like obesity and diabetes, along with unequal treatment, contribute to these disparities.
 Assisted reproductive technologies also show unequal outcomes.
 White women generally have the highest success rates, while Black women tend to have the lowest; often due to differences in access, diagnosis timing, and treatment options.